 Applicants must have completed coursework/educational experiences from a regionally-accredited institution of higher education (or non U.S. equivalent) for university credit, or courses offered by AASP, to fulfill each of the required knowledge areas listed in the table below.
 A minimum of one course/educational experience is required for each of the knowledge areas.
 It is expected that the course/educational experience will be of sufficient length, breadth, and depth as that of a 3-credit semester course/educational experience in the U.S. higher educational system.
-However, it is likely that more than a single course in each area will be needed to adequately prepare applicants for the exam
+However, it is likely that more than a single course in each area will be needed to adequately prepare applicants for the exam.

-Effective June 1, 2018 coursework/educational experience is required to fulfill K8.
+Effective June 1, 2018, coursework/educational experience is required to fulfill K8.
 Graduate-level credit must be completed in the knowledge areas designated with an asterisk (\).
-Undergraduate-level credit can be used to fulfill the knowledge area requirements, but must be designated as upper-division (i.e., junior/senior level) by the university.
+Undergraduate-level credit can be used to fulfill the knowledge area requirements but must be designated as upper-division (i.e., junior/senior level) by the university.
 Pass/fail courses are not eligible (unless documentation provided indicates coursework/educational experience was not offered for a grade).
 A single course/educational experience cannot be used to fulfill more than one knowledge area.
 Approval of coursework is based on the content of the courses and the degree to which the completed coursework has sufficiently exposed the applicant to the knowledge areas.
-Candidates may email up to 2 course descriptions/syllabi to aaspeertificationcouncil@gmail.com to get a soft coursework review ahead of formal submission of your application.
-AASP recommends first looking at the Standard Application's bulleted lists below each Knowledge Area for help determining what goes where, then use those 2 asks on your most uncertain classes/K Areas.
-The Standard Application can be found on the Application Forms page of the AASP website: https://appliedsportpsych.org/certification/application-forms/">https://appliedsportpsych.org/certification/application-forms/
+Information about submitting an application for CMPC certification can be found on the Application Forms page of the AASP website: https://appliedsportpsych.org/certification/application-forms/